frhd143/GDA-1.0/README.md

 ```sh
 pip install -r requirements.txt
 ```
-6. To run the application open cmd, navigate to the folder and run
+6. To run the application open cmd, navigate to the folder and run (#### Note!
+Every time you run the application, all the data in the `Storage` directory is removed/replaced with the new data.).
 ```sh
 python3 main.py
 ```